 Sliding Hip Screw (SHS) fixation is a well-established treatment of trochanteric hip fractures.
 XHS differs only by the nature of fixation in the femoral head, using an expanding bolt instead of a lag screw.

-In WHITE4, mean patient outcome scores at four months were better in XHS versus SHS patients, 90% in favour of XHS, rising to 95% when ‘crossovers’ (XHS-allocated who actually received SHS) are excluded and reference is made to baseline pre-injury scores.
-Reflected into clinical practice, greater than 20% of patients would tangibly perceive a health benefit with XHS versus SHS.
+In WHITE4, mean outcome scores at four months were better in XHS versus SHS patients 'as treated' and when reference is made to baseline pre-injury scores.
+Reflected into clinical practice, 20% of patients would tangibly perceive benefit with XHS versus SHS.
 The median age of patients was 86 years.

 Reoperation rates, including femoral head ‘cut-out’ were the lowest ever recorded for a trial of this size.
 XHS had a 0.8% cut-out rate within a total ‘all-cause’ 2.3% reoperation rate.
 ‘Cut-out’ is a failure of implant anchorage that causes the lag screw to literally cut-out of the bone and into the hip joint.
-A 2010 Bone and Joint Journal paper from Oxford and data from almost 31,000 patients in the Norwegian Hip Fracture Register show SHS reoperation rates are between 4% and 5%, with cut-out accounting for two-thirds of these.
-A 2016, 100-patient clinical trial (WHITE1) showed a 0% XHS reoperation rate versus a 6% SHS cut-out and reoperation rate.
+Data from almost 31,000 patients in the Norwegian Hip Fracture Register show SHS reoperation rates are between 4% and 5%, with cut-out accounting for the majority of these.
+The WHITE1 trial (n=100), published in 2016, showed a 0% XHS cut-out and reoperation rate.

 Commenting on the publication of the WHITE4 paper, X-Bolt Orthopaedics’ CEO, Dr Brian Thornes said, “This was a large trial in a very frail patient group, whose main desire is to stay out of hospital and to maintain their independence.
 The data confirms the outstanding safety profile of the X-Bolt, which virtually eliminates ‘cut-out’ as an issue.
 I am also delighted the clinical impact translates into tangibly better outcomes for a significant number of patients.”